 - We also use the outcomes of assessment to check and support our teaching standards and help us improve

 - Through working with other schools and using external tests and assessments, we will compare our performance with that of other schools

 - We assess students against assessment criteria, which are short, discrete, qualitative and concrete descriptions of what a student is expected to know and be able to do

-- Assessment criteria are derived from the school curriculum, which is composed of the National Curriculum and our own local design
+- Assessment criteria are derived from the school curriculum, which is composed of the pathway statements

 - Assessment criteria for periodic assessment are arranged into a hierarchy, setting out what children are normally expected to have mastered by the end of each year

 - The achievement of each student is assessed against all the relevant criteria at appropriate times of the school year (this will be at least once every 6 week Review Period or where a subject rotates – a least once in a rotation module)